helium/HIP/0138-return-to-hnt.md

 At a high level, we propose to:

-1. Discontinue HST emissions beginning with the start of “Phase 1” (defined below), redirecting HST emissions to the MOBILE treasury.
-This would continue until the next halvening.
+1. Discontinue HST emissions beginning with the start of “Phase 1” (defined below), redirecting HST emissions to the MOBILE treasury until the next halvening.
 2. Discontinue IOT and MOBILE Emissions at the start of “Phase 2” (also defined below) and reward participants directly in HNT based on the Utility Score.
+90% of emissions from HST would continue to support the MOBILE treasury, with 10% supplementing ongoing rewards to IOT participants.
 3. Recognize the 4.2 million unissued HNT from Helium L1 after [HIP-20][hip-20] and begin emitting these tokens directly into the MOBILE treasury over time throughout “Phase 2” until the next halvening.
 4. At the next halvening, Phase 2 would end.
 Subsequently, the HST share of emissions would be distributed among subnetwork participants according to the Utility Score.